 A participant's account balance will be charged with certain fees and expenses.
-Asset-based fees (e.g., management fees and other operating expenses) are used to cover the expenses related to running an investment fund, and are generally deducted directly from a participant's investment returns.

-Prior to the change in the plan investment structure on July 1, 2014, asset-based fees were primarily reflected in the net investment income and appreciation of the Master Trust.
-With the change to the new custom fund investment structure, starting July 1, 2014, the asset-based fees relating to the target date and custom funds are primarily presented within the investment and administrative fees of the Master Trust.
+Asset-based fees (e.g., management fees and other fund operating expenses) are used to cover the expenses related to running an investment fund, and are generally deducted directly from a participant's investment returns.
+The asset-based fees relating to the target date and custom funds are primarily presented within the investment and administrative fees of the Master Trust.
 See Note 3 - Fair Value of Master Trust for further information.

-Plan administration fees cover the day-to-day expenses of administering the Plan, and may be covered by amounts deducted directly from participant accounts, covered by a portion of the asset-based fees deducted directly from investment returns, or paid through revenue-sharing payments made from investment managers to the Recordkeeper for periods prior to July 1, 2014.
-Transaction-based fees also may be charged with respect to optional features offered under the Plan (e.g., loans), and are charged directly against a participant's account balance.
+Plan administration fees cover the day-to-day expenses of administering the Plan and are covered by amounts deducted directly from participant accounts.
+Transaction-based fees also may be charged with respect to optional features offered under the Plan (e.g., loans) and are charged directly against a participant's account balance.